-This course explores what it means to work meaningfully.
-It will give students an appreciation of their Christian calling in the workplace from both a pneumatological and eschatological perspective.
-Students will understand how the promise of spiritual empowerment extends beyond vocational ministry and how the plan of God shapes the end to which all Christians work within their chosen profession.
+This course explores the meaning of a theology of vocation.
+It will give students an appreciation of their Christian calling in light of the common good and the kingdom of God, with a special emphasis on the workplace extending beyond ministry in the church, and how the plan of God shapes the end to which all Christians work within and beyond their chosen profession.